Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Synthetic Geological Fractures

 Geological fractures are discontinuities in the rock matrix, which arise from fracturing in the material due to tectonic or thermal constraints, and which are quasi-planar at large scales.
-Laboratory experiments show that the roughness of both synthetic \citep{SchmittbuhlJGR95} and natural \citep{Renard2013} fracture surfaces displays self-affine scale-invariance over length scales spanning between 7 and 12 orders of magnitude, from a lower scale usually related to the atomic scale, and up to the fracture dimensions (including in large faults \citep{Candela2009}).
+They are inherently heterogeneous.
+Laboratory and field measurements show that the roughness of both synthetic \citep{SchmittbuhlJGR95} and natural \citep{Renard2013} fracture surfaces displays self-affine scale-invariance over several orders of magnitude.
+When data obtained from different measurement techniques and surfaces of different sizes are combined, the scaling extends over 7--12 decades, from the smallest resolved laboratory scales up to the dimensions of large faults \citep{Candela2009}.
 This self-affinity means that the surfaces are statistically invariant by any rescaling of the in-plane coordinates by any factor $\lambda$, provided that the out-of-plane coordinate is rescaled by $\lambda^H$, the so-called {\em Hurst} exponent being primarily characteristic of the fracturing process.
-The value of this exponent is independent of rock type (an even, of brittle material type) or geologic and tectonic environments \citep{Bouchaud1990,Renard2013,Milanese2019}.
+The value of this exponent is independent of rock type (and even, of brittle material type) or geologic and tectonic environments \citep{Bouchaud1990,Renard2013,Milanese2019}.
 An exception arises in sandstones, where intergranular fracturing sets the lower scale for self-affinity to the grain scale, and induces a lower Hurst exponent, with $H \approx 0.45$ \citep{Boffa1999}.
 Measurements on exposed fault surfaces indicate the combined action of brittle failure, plastic deformation, and three-body wear leads to a universal smoothing process \citep{Sagy2007}, which may alter the roughness amplitude in time (in particular as a consequence of fault slip), but conserves the surfaces' self-affinity.
 However, recent numerical results show that self-affine walls may also develop from initially flat surfaces due to three-body wear over large times \citep{Milanese2019}.
 In Fourier space, the self-affine scale-invariance of the fracture walls is reflected in a power-law decay of the power spectral density (PSD) of their topographies,